S-Ethan/Angular.js_Project/README.md

 # Angular Project

-This is project is just me learning Angular.js.
+This project is just me learning Angular.js.